jacobyu-dev/jacobyu-dev.github.io/_posts/2020-01-02-Projects-Image data based Autonomous Linefollower with obstacle avoidance.md

 </a>
 First of all, we needed image data for driving.
 So we tried collecting image data enough through manual driving.
 Then, image data was learned by CNN model.
 ##### 　① Enter Action Command for manual driving in DB and ROS(ROS control turtlebot's body).
 ##### 　② At the same time, image data is also preprocessed(GrayScale and GaussianBlur) and stored in DB with action 　　　command values.
 ##### 　③ Move the weight file from turtlebot to remote PC and proceed with learning process.
 ##### 　④ Move the learned weight file back to turtlebot.

 #### 　2. Driving
 <a href="/assets/Auto_Vehicle/4_driving.png" data-lightbox="roadtrip">
 	<img src="/assets/Auto_Vehicle/4_driving.png" title="test_lightbox">
 </a>
+When the turtlenbot runs, it receives images and drives them along the label that comes through the pre-trained model.

 #### 　3. Data Edit for Driving
 <a href="/assets/Auto_Vehicle/5_data_edit.png" data-lightbox="roadtrip">
 	<img src="/assets/Auto_Vehicle/5_data_edit.png" width="355" height="402" title="test_lightbox">
 </a>
+If the test runs are not normal, we manually adjust it using the keyboard to add new data.
+More learning means closer to normal driving.

+#### Additional Functions

 ### Demonstration Video